5l1v3r1/DNS-Hacker/README.md

 # Shares
 If you see hard disk, your in luck, if you hack VHOST, you will see many hard disks in network

+# Network Share Scanner
+1. SMB and other share hack software works the same way, right?
+Wrong!
+1. This is quite different, pc's that don't show up in network share scanners, you can still acccess them with their $IPC/Null Shares or get a exact list of usernames, if you see $, it means that is unix